1958 UCI Road World Championships

-The 1958 UCI Road World Championships was the 31st edition of the UCI Road World Championships.'
+The 1958 UCI Road World Championships was the 31st edition of the UCI Road World Championships.

 It took place from 30-31 August 1958 in Reims, France.
 The course partly ran over the Reims-Gueux circuit.

 For the first time, a women's world championship was on the program.
 The race, with a course of 59 km (3 rounds), was won by Elsy Jacobs from Luxembourg with almost a three-minute lead.
 There were 29 participants.

 The world title among the amateurs, who also rode on Saturday, went to the East German Gustav-Adolf Schur.
 He was the first German to become world amateur champion.

 The men's professional road race had a course of 276 km (14 rounds).
 It was won by Italian Ercole Baldini.

-In the same period, the 1958 UCI Track Cycling World Championships was organized in the Parc des Princes, Paris, France.
+In the same period, the 1958 UCI Track Cycling World Championships were organized in the Parc des Princes, Paris, France.